tensorflow/decision-forests/documentation/distributed_training.md

 Distributed training makes it possible to train models quickly on larger datasets.
-Distributed training in TF-DF relies on the TensorFlow ParameterServerV2 distribution strategy.
+Distributed training in TF-DF relies on the TensorFlow ParameterServerV2 distribution strategy or the Yggdrasil Decision Forest GRPC distribute strategy.
 Only some of the TF-DF models support distributed training.

 See the
 [distributed training](https://github.com/google/yggdrasil-decision-forests/documentation/user_manual.md?#distributed-training)
 section in the Yggdrasil Decision Forests user manual for details about the available distributed training algorithms.
-When using distributed training in TF-DF, Yggdrasil Decision Forests is effectively running the `TF_DIST distribute implementation`.
+When using distributed training with TF Parameter Server in TF-DF, Yggdrasil Decision Forests is effectively running the `TF_DIST` distribute implementation.

+**Note:** Currently (Oct.
+2021), the shared (i.e. != monolithic) OSS build of TF-DF does not support TF ParameterServer distribution strategy.
+Please use the Yggdrasil DF GRPC distribute strategy instead.

 ## Dataset